-In late 2020 and early 2021, we asked for your thoughts on the recommended Preferred Alternative plan.
-With the recommendation from the Community Task Force and over 88 percent support from a community survey and robust engagement process, the Replacement Long Span was identified as the best option to move forward since it is best for seismic resiliency, has the lowest cost, and least environmental impacts.
-Multnomah County’s Board of Commissioners approved the Replacement Long Span in October 2020.
+In late 2020 and early 2021, Multnomah County asked the community for input on the recommended Preferred Alternative.
+The project team conducted a community survey and robust engagement process.
+More than 88 percent of those surveyed supported the Replacement Long Span.
+The Community Task Force expressed its support for that option as well.
+The Replacement Long Span was identified as the best option for its seismic resiliency, lowest cost, and least environmental impacts.
+The Multnomah County Board of Commissioners approved the Replacement Long Span in October 2020.

-In spring 2021, additional engineering and cost estimating work raised concerns among County leaders about the project’s cost.
-Recognizing rising costs due to current economic conditions, failure of the Regional Transportation Bond Measure and competition for funds from other large projects in the region, County leaders asked the project team to analyze ways to reduce the cost so the project is more likely to be funded and built.
-After further cost analysis, environmental and permitting analysis, and input from stakeholders, the project team identified three key cost-saving refinements to the Preferred Alternative for the community to consider, including:
+In spring 2021, Multnomah County leaders raised concerns about the project's costs.
+Recognizing rising costs due to current economic conditions, failure of the Regional Transportation Bond Measure and competition for funds from other large projects in the region, Multnomah County leaders asked the project team to analyze ways to reduce the cost to ensure the project is more likely to be funded and built.
+After further cost analysis, environmental and permitting analysis and input from stakeholders the project team identified three key cost-saving refinements to the Preferred Alternative for the community to consider:

 - Bascule bridge type for the movable span ($25-$35M)